diluo28/diluo.github.io/_pages/cv.md

 Position
 ======
-* Fellow at AI Institute for Artificial Intelligence and Fundamental Interactions (IAIFI), affiliated with MIT Center for Theoretical Physics and Harvard Physics Department, 2021-2024
+* IAIFI Fellow at AI Institute for Artificial Intelligence and Fundamental Interactions, affiliated with MIT Center for Theoretical Physics and Harvard Physics Department, 2021-2024

 Education
 ======